Where in the World Is Carmen Sandiego? (album)

-Where in the World Is Carmen Sandiego? is the soundtrack to the game show of the same name that ran from 1991 to 1995.
+Where in the World Is Carmen Sandiego? or Where in the World Is Carmen Sandiego?
+The Album is a soundtrack album to the game show of the same name that ran from 1991 to 1995.
 Rockapella, the house band on the show throughout its entire run, performed six of the ten songs on the album.

-Development
+Background

 Rockapella had been hired as the game show's house band when the show's producer saw the group on the special Spike Lee & Company: Do It a Cappella and felt their sound could appeal to a young audience.
-The group was surprised by their success, given the show's target audience of children, in contrast to their previous target market of adults in their 20s-40s.
-Rockapella toured prior to releasing the album.
+The group was surprised by their success, given the show's target audience of children, in contrast to their previous target market of adults in their 20s–40s.

+Release

-Following the premiere of the game show, some of the songs in the album are related to geography, such as "Capital", which lists the state capitals of the United States.
+Following the premise of the game show, some of the songs in the album are related to geography, such as "Capital", which lists the state capitals of the United States (comically omitting Pierre, South Dakota).
 However, other songs have no geographic basis, and many include witty humor aimed to adults.
+While touring prior to the album's release, Rockapella member Barry Carl said of the lyrics: "We don't wish to talk down to teens – they're more sophisticated."

+In addition to Rockapella, the album featured several acts with appeal to adults, including The Persuasions and Tito Puente.
+Nevertheless, it was "positioned as a 'family' album [and stocked] in children's departments in record stores."

-Rockapella member Barry Carl said of the lyrics: "We don't wish to talk down to teens - they're more sophisticated."
-The album features multiple genres, including ska ("Beautiful Place"), salsa ("Amazing World"), rock ("Feeling Fine"), and Celtic pop ("The Violin").
+The album features multiple genres, including ska ("Beautiful Place"), salsa ("Amazing World"), folk rock ("Feeling Fine"), and Celtic pop ("The Violin").